 Only one increase shall be permissible within any twelve (12) month period…Such increases [sic] shall not exceed the greater of: 1) three percent (3%) of the rental rate then in effect, or 2) the percentage equal to the percentage increase, if any, of the consumer price index for the Los Angeles/Riverside/Orange County area, as published by the United States department of labor, bureau of labor statistics between May 1 of the then current year and May 1 of the immediately preceding year. — Municipal Code 4–6–3 ‘RENTAL INCREASES’

-As for Chapter 5 tenants, they are seeing the largest allowable annual rent increase in… well… forever!
-Scroll down for more about it.
+As for Chapter 5 tenants, they are seeing the biggest change in the maximum allowable annual rent increase by far this year.
+Scroll down for more about that.

 How a Tweak in the Original Ordinance Made it Happen